remult/remult/docs/tutorials/react-next/crud.md

 ## Mark Tasks as completed

-Modify the contents of the `tasks.map` iteration within the `Home` component to include the following `setCompleted` method and call it in the input's `onChange` event.
+Modify the contents of the `tasks.map` iteration within the `Home` component to include the following `setCompleted` function and call it in the input's `onChange` event.

 _src/pages/index.tsx_